-Sierra Leone suffers regular outbreaks of epidemics, such as the Ebola crisis.
-This strains a health system struggling to recover from the effects of a decade of conflict.
+Sierra Leone suffers from regular outbreaks of epidemics, and natural disasters such as the Ebola crisis and the recent Mudslide,which devastated the country.
+This strains a health system struggling to recover from the effects of over a decade of conflict.

 Young people in Sierra Leone

 More than half Sierra Leone’s population was displaced during the conflict, meaning hundreds of thousands of children missed out on a decent education.
-Access to vocational training after school continues to be poor for most.
-As a result, more than 90 per cent of young people in employment work in the informal sector with many living in poverty despite having jobs.
+The secondary school dropout rate being overwhelmingly high while access to vocational training after school continues to be limited for most.
+As a result, more than 90 per cent of young people work in the informal sector with the majority still living in poverty despite having jobs.

-More recently, the Ebola outbreak had a significant effect on Sierra Leone’s economy, forcing businesses to close and devastating the agricultural sector.
+More recently, the Ebola outbreak has had a ruinous effect on Sierra Leone’s economy, forcing businesses to close and devastating the agricultural sector.
 Many businesses now offer young employees fewer hours, further reducing household income.

 Our work in Sierra Leone